carmen12/firstDjangoProject/README.md

 # firstDjangoProject

-This a Blog created with Python using the Django Framework.
+This is a Blog created with Python using the Django Framework.